CypherPoet/charmed-dark-xcode-theme/README.md

 mkdir -p ~/Library/Developer/Xcode/UserData/FontAndColorThemes
 ```

-Furthermore, if you currently have Xcode open, you'll likely need to restart it to see the theme show up in the list of options in the Preferences menu.
+Furthermore, if you currently have Xcode open, you'll likely need to restart it to see the theme show up in the `Preferences` menu's list of options.

 ## Credits